 We specialise in green roofs that are designed to last.
-You can plant almost anything on a green roofs – you just need to make sure that the plants have what they need to thrive.
+You can plant almost anything on one of our green roofs.
+You just need to make sure that the plants have what they need to thrive: enough material to grow in, access to water, and a plant-appropriate care regime.

 Shingle roofs